 Other factors to consider in the equipment purchase are how you believe your processes and capacity demands will change over time.
 Because we live in a customer-driven market, we can be assured that demands will change.
 Will the equipment be capable of meeting these changes in the future?

 3. Educate the workforce – Training plays an important part in bottom-line profitability.
 Whether it is the operators, supervisors, engineers or maintenance staff, everyone needs to understand their product, how it is being heat treated and the equipment in which the process takes place.
-In this way the support staff (including quality and purchasing) can participate more effectively when something goes wrong.
+In this way, the support staff (including quality and purchasing) can participate more effectively when something goes wrong.

 A well-educated staff enables a company to achieve the fastest, most cost-effective solution to the problem.
-Training and experience helps analyze the problem quicker, determine a solution and communicate a plan of action for service personnel to implement.
+Training and experience help analyze the problem quicker, determine a solution and communicate a plan of action for service personnel to implement.
 This process takes time and commitment on the part of management.

 4. Apply automation and advanced controls – Smart adaptation of automation, historical record-keeping and the ability to adapt to the changing needs of heat treating can increase profitability with only incremental investment costs.
 Automation takes the human element out of the operating equation, but humans are needed to select and design smart automation systems, which means that sensors and control devices must also be part of the planning process.